get-convex/reactions/README.md

 - **Rating systems** where users can change their rating
 - **Voting systems** where users can change their vote

-If you need multiple reactions per user, use different **namespaces** for each reaction category.
+If you need multiple reactions per user, you have two options:
+- Use different **namespaces** for each reaction category, or
+- Set `allowMultipleReactions: true` to allow multiple reactions in the same namespace

 ### Add a Reaction